fempire/resources/README.md

 Techtonica partners with tech companies to provide free tech training, laptops, living stipends, and job placement to women and non-binary adults in need in the San Francisco Bay Area.
 Their full-time software engineering training program is a free, virtual, year-long program that provides the opportunity for women and non-binary adults with low incomes to learn technical skills and start their first job in tech.

-- Topics: Mentorship, Volunteer, Education
+- Topics: Education, Mentorship, Volunteer

 #### [TechWomen](https://www.techwomen.org/)